-FirstNet®, Built with AT&T is the only wireless network built with and for first responders just like you.
+FirstNet®, Built with AT&T is the only wireless network built with and for wireless network built with and for first responders just like you.

 No matter the situation, from planned events to crises, FirstNet is here for you.
 With FirstNet, you can access unique features and capabilities, such as: